Liam-Robertson/Liam-Robertson/README.md

 - Poem Generator - Desktop Development - https://github.com/Liam-Robertson/poem-generator-electron
 - Open Animation - Web Development - https://github.com/Liam-Robertson/open-animation-frontend

+Overview:
+- Open Party - Using Generative AI to make local government more transparent - financial analysis/ policy analysis
+- Smart Alarm Project - Building a smart alarm clock end to end - with full mobile application, firmware, PCB electronics design, and hardware
+- Poem Generator - Built a web application to showcase artist's poetry
+- Open Animation - Web application to open source animation projects - allowing artist's to collaborate on animation
+- Astrophysics analysis - Using python to analyse star clusters for spiral galaxies

+There are lots of other projects as well, but I won't overview them all.

 These projects include anything I'm interested in and have taught myself so there is a wide range of projects and technologies such as:
 - Generative AI (python scripting, Open AI, API, RAG etc)